StoneShark/MancalaGames/README.md

 ## Distribution Files ##

-To download and play Mancala Games, get the MancalaGames.tgz file.
+To download and play Mancala Games on Windows, get the [MancalaGames.tgz](https://github.com/StoneShark/MancalaGames/blob/main/MancalaGames.tgz) file.
 It is a self contained set of executables and all required files.
-No installation is required, just expand the zip file which requires 31MB.
+No installation is required, just expand the zip file which requires 34MB.

 ## Code Overview ##
 I’ve read that code is more testable if it is organized in a complex network of simple objects instead of a small set of complex objects.
-The evolution of Mancala Games has embraced the complex network of simple objects concept; possibly, it’s gone too far.
+The evolution of Mancala Games has embraced the complex network of simple objects concept; possibly, it’s gone too far (see [GameClasses.pdf](https://github.com/StoneShark/MancalaGames/blob/main/docs/GameClasses.pdf)).

 Game play is broken up into small steps and each step is implemented as a decorator chain of operations.
-Each decorator chain is created when the game class is initialized, minimizing the number of flags that need to be checked during game play[^2].
+Each decorator chain is created when the game class is initialized, minimizing the number of flags that need to be checked during game play[^1].
 All steps are controlled by game parameters:

 * New Game - initializes a game or round